My Decision to Journey to Paradise

 O’ahu may not be the biggest island (Big Island takes that title, obviously) but it serves as the landing point for most visitors to Hawaii who touch down in Honolulu International Airport.

 Waikiki Beach – if not THE most famous beach in the world, Waikiki is definitely in the running for the prize.
 I’ll be honest, I’ve seen better looking beaches both within Hawaii and worldwide but that didn’t stop me galloping like a small child to dig my toes into an (overcrowded) patch of this iconic beach’s sand.

-Pearl Harbour Memorial – if you’re in Hawaii on romantic business then a trip to Pearl Harbour may not be top of your list, but the historical significance and poignancy of this memorial makes it worth dragging your sun-drenched butt from the beach for half a day.
+Pearl Harbor Memorial – if you’re in Hawaii on romantic business then a trip to Pearl Harbor may not be top of your list, but the historical significance and poignancy of this memorial makes it worth dragging your sun-drenched butt from the beach for half a day.

 Hawaii Big Island

 If I had to pick a favourite islands, it would be this one.
 Why?
 Hawaii’s Big Islands really does offer everything – nature operates at its most dramatic on Big Island (where else can you witness new land being spewed forth from the earth’s core?), the beaches are not just pretty but also rare (Big Island has one of only two green sand beaches in the world).
 And that’s not to get me started on the coffee plantations and local brewery.